KindLab/scDamAndTools/README.md

 ```
 DamID_BC_001   3-CTTCAAGA
 DamID_BC_002   3-AGCCATGA
-CELseq_BC_025  6-CTGTACAA
+CELseq_BC_001  6-CTGTACAA
-CELseq_BC_073  6-ATTCCTAG
+CELseq_BC_002  6-ATTCCTAG
 ```
-Example data and relevant barcode file are included in the scDamAndTools package in the folder "test_data".
+Example data and relevant barcode file are included in the scDamAndTools package in the [tutorial](/tutorial) folder.

 NOTE: There may be multiple raw sequencing files pertaining to the same samples, for example from the different sequencing lanes.
 These files should be concatenated, latest prior to the sorting of aligned reads.